yueyue200830/MeetHere/README.md

 $./allure serve allure-results
 ```

 For user page system test, it uses nightwatch.
+It is located at 'fronend2.0/tests/e2e' folder.

 To test it: